TylerBurnett/ErrorLog/README.md

 ## Abilities
 - Full customisability of ouput format
 - Append from last program instance or remove previous errror file
-- Lightweight with average Writelog time of only 6ms (Including IO fluctuations, test was a thousand itterations)
+- Lightweight with average Writelog time of only 324 ticks (10,000,000 ticks in a second)
 - Disposeability
-- IO safe, various protections have been put in place to prevent IO ouput issues as they can be a large issue for such a simple task.

 ## Usage
 This library has a very quick setup with only the need of only 3 lines of code to initiate it.
 If not less.
-If you choose to not set these variables, the library will automatically revert to presets.
+If you choose to not set these variables, the library will automatically use presets.

 ```
 ErrorLog.OutputPath = "ErrorFile.txt";